riggsd/guano-py/doc/guano_specification.md

 to define an escape for encoding the literal string "\n" with a meaning apart from "newline".

-**TODO:** Binary field values should be encoded as Base64.
+Binary field values should be encoded as Base64.
 However, Base64 enforces a maximum line length, and the GUANO metadata format thus far delimits fields by newline.
 Enforcing a short line length for potentially-large binary values would ease the development of reading implementations which must allocate